DJKnaeckebrot/dbd-soft-ui-logs/README.md

 **Make sure to replace the values in the code with your own**

+You can use the send function to send any log you want to be shown in the Soft UI.

 ## Usage

 Once installed you can access the UI by going to the Admin Panel.